So what are the rules on tipping in Cuba? Should you tip? And how much?

 When you travel, it can be difficult to know how much to tip, or if you should tip at all.
-In the US, there’s a fairly clear expectation that you should tip at least 18%, and if you can’t afford to tip, you really should be eating out.
-In France or Germany, you generally just round up – so if your meal costs €8.70, you just give the server €10.
-Visitors to Australia and New Zealand will often leave a tip, and the server will politely accept the few extra dollars, and yet a local wouldn’t bother to leave a tip at all!
+In the US, there’s a fairly clear expectation that you should tip at least 18% however ordinary the service you receive and if you can’t afford that add-on, you really shouldn’t be eating out in the first place.
+In France and Germany, you generally just round the bill up – so if your meal costs €8.70, you just give the server €10.
+Meanwhile, visitors to Australia and New Zealand will often leave a tip, and the server will politely accept the few extra dollars, and yet a local wouldn’t bother to leave a tip at all!

 Tipping in Cuba: It Really Helps

-When You Really Need to Go
+When You Really Need El Bano

-Cuba is a musical wonderland, and if you’re ever imagined walking around and discovering spontaneous salsa music and dancing on a street corner, this is a reality in Cuba – particularly in areas of Old Havana.
-Artists need to eat too, so after you’ve enjoyed the music, give the band around 2 CUC.
-This is also appropriate in bars and restaurants.
+Cuba is a musical paradise and the and there are buskers everywhere, particularly in parks and squares of Old Havana.
+Talented as they may be artists need to eat too, so a tip of approximately USD$2 or €2 is about average.
+This is equally appropriate to musicians working in bars and restaurants you dine in.
 You don’t need to tip each individual member of the band, but it’s considered somewhat rude to listen and then not give at least something.

-Likewise in taxis, you should remember to add 1 or 2 CUC to your taxi bill for the driver.
-You might want to increase this amount if your driver has been helpful with directions, points of interest, or has helped you with your bags.
+Likewise in taxis, you should remember to add 1 or 2 EURO/USD for the driver.
+You might want to increase this amount little more if your driver has been really helpful with directions, shown you points of interest, or has helped you with your bags.

 Forget any worries you might have had about tipping in Cuba.
 We hope this has helped you to better understand the tipping culture in Cuba!